rtCamp/ps-analysis-tool-wiki/PSAT-Landing-Page.md

 To access PSAT, access the URL that you want to analyze, open Chrome DevTools, and navigate to the "Private Sandbox" panel.

 PSAT features and capabilities aim at supporting developers transition smoothly towards a more private web, by shedding light on cookie usage, and the new building blocks available for implementing privacy-preserving solutions for features and capabilities of websites and apps.
-PSAT's landing paghe in DevTools reflects this goal:
+PSAT's landing page in DevTools reflects this goal:

 <img width="742" alt="PSAT Landing Page" src="images/psat-landing-page/psat-landing-page.png">